fballiano/docker-magento2/README.md

 * Docker for Mac 17

 ## TODO
-* migrate to alpine linux based containers
+* migrate to alpine/linuxkit based containers
 * optimize everything for docker swarm
 * sessions on redis?
 * DB clustering?